Expectations for frontline staff are shifting.

 90 percent of customers leave without purchasing when they can’t find a store associate to help them.

-Knowledgeable frontline staff affect everything from how likely the customer is to buy, to how much they purchase, to how likely they are to return to your store.
+Knowledgeable frontline employees affect everything from how likely the customer is to buy, to how much they purchase, to how likely they are to return to your store.

 Delivering on customer experience also lets you side-step the price slashing war with competitors; 86 percent of customers are willing to pay more for a better experience.